satyabirs/bookstore-app/README.md

    c). run command> mvn spring-boot:run
    To check if the app ran successfully or not, try running any of the GET calls in any rest service testing tool
 2. Start the react app react js
+    Note : node and npm should be pre-installed before moving to the step a) a). open path upto 'src/main/webapp/reactjs' in terminal b). run command> npm install
+    c). run command> npm start
+    Once the app opens in browser, it can be explored.

 # Credentials

 	{